 It is impossible for a marriage to last if you have two people that are constantly fighting to be in control.
 Fighting to have things done their way.
 Our selfish desires will always create a power struggle.

 We have to learn to compromise and put the needs of your marriage ahead of your desire to get what you want.

 Proverbs 16:18 says “Pride goes before destruction, a haughty spirit before a fall.”
 Pride will always ruin a marriage.
 It will always lead you down a road of destruction.
-Prideful people are very self centered and thinks only about what pleases them.
+Prideful people are very self-centered and think only about what pleases them.
 That isn’t what marriage is supposed to be.